 - New Mother Survey

 - The Use of Behavioral Observation in Treatment Outcome Studies

 - Correlates of Sibling Conflict

-If you are a graduate student and interested in working in Dr. Forcino’s lab and/or having her serve as your major advisor or a committee member for your thesis, please email her at firstname.lastname@example.org.
+If you are a student and interested in working in Dr. Forcino’s lab and/or having her serve as your major advisor or a committee member for your thesis, please email her at firstname.lastname@example.org.
 Please include your CV and a copy of your transcript.